 4. Drug Offenses

-Engaging in drug-related activities can also make you inadmissible to Canada.
-The type of drug offense and its context will impact its seriousness and affect the likelihood of being found inadmissible.
+In addition, drug-related activities could also render you inadmissible to Canada.
+The nature of the drug offense and the circumstances will affect how serious the offense is and therefore could affect the likelihood of inadmissibility.

 How to Overcome Criminal Inadmissibility